Ryder-Robots/rr_common_plugins/README.md

    - Open the Run and Debug panel (Ctrl+Shift+D)
    - Select "(gdb) Attach to imu_action_serial_debug_node" from the dropdown
    - Press F5 or click the green play button
-   - When prompted, select the `imu_action_serial_debug_node` process from the list
+   - VSCode will connect to the gdbserver

-5. **Debug**: The debugger is now attached.
-Execution will pause at your breakpoints, allowing you to inspect variables, step through code, and diagnose issues.
+5. **Debug**: The debugger is now connected.
+The node will start executing, and execution will pause at your breakpoints, allowing you to inspect variables, step through code, and diagnose issues.

-#### Alternative: Launch with Debugger Attached

-You can also modify [.vscode/launch.json](.vscode/launch.json) to add a launch configuration that starts the node with the debugger already attached, eliminating the need for the attach step.